 It’s really tough to go against your own nature and I full on admit it.
-When it comes to running a business, I’m pretty frugal and picky about the way things are run and where money is spent.
+When it comes to running a small business, I’m pretty frugal and picky about the way things are run and where money is spent.

 For example, you will often see me agonizing for days over a business purchase before pulling the trigger.
 The agony is even worse if it’s a recurring business expense because I’d rather pay a single lump sum payment rather than get nickel and dimed on a monthly basis.